Functional Analysis

 Part 16 - Compact Sets

 For the moment, I want to go back to the beginning when we are talking about metric spaces.
 There were a lot of topological notions we defined for metric spaces: open sets, closed sets, boundary points and even continuity.
 However, there is another very important one: compact sets.
-They generalise some ideas we have for finite sets even into the infinity we deal a lot in function analysis.
+They generalise some ideas we have for finite sets to the infinity, with which we deal a lot in functional analysis.
 Therefore the idea is not easy to grasp at the beginning .
 However, in metric spaces, we can describe it with the help of sequences:

 Content of the video: